ionos-spectre/spectre-core/README.md

 ### Specification

-*Specification* or *specs* define the actual tests and will be executed, when a test run is started.
+*Specifications* or *specs* define the actual tests and will be executed, when a test run is started.
 These blocks will be defined within a *context* block.

 ```
 it <description> do